 Pregnancy Versus Breastfeeding: Which Is The Culprit?

 When you are pregnant, your breasts grow larger and the milk flow causes the underlying tissue as well as the skin on the breast to stretch.
 Milk glands shrink back to their original size when they are empty, after you stop breastfeeding.
 This can sometimes leave the breasts looking a bit stretched.
-In addition, the increased breast size that comes with weight gain causes ligaments around the breast to stretch and make the breast sag.
+In addition, the increased breast size that

 What can cause your breasts to sag more when compared to others is how many times you have been pregnant, the size of your breasts pre-pregnancy, your age, your body mass index (BMI), and your history of smoking.3